News From Our Classmates

 I can add this Pin to my other Military accomplishments:

-Army Basic Training: Expert Medal- M1 Rifle, Member/ 2nd Regimental Bugle and Drum Corp,
+May 1957, Army Basic Training, Fort Leonard Wood, Missouri: Expert Medal- M1 Rifle, Honorary Member of the 2nd Regimental Bugle and Drum Corp,

-Army Reserve: Quartermaster Supply Handler/ Truck Driver/ Fork Lift Operator.
+December 1957, Army Reserves, 328th Quartermaster Co., Champaign, Illinois: Quartermaster Supply Handler/ Truck Driver/ Fork Lift Operator.

-Air Force Reserves: Senior Airman (E-4), Aircrew Wings Badge/ Inflight Nurse for Wounded Litter Patients.
+September 1959 to September 1963, Air Force Reserves, Chanute Air Force Base: Senior Airman (E-4), Aircrew Wings Badge/ Inflight Nurse for Wounded Litter Patients.

-Many of you out there may be qualified to receive such an honor.
+Many of our classmates may be qualified to receive this Viet Nam War Veteran Pin, which is such an honor to have.

 Find out more at: